Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

 \subsubsection{Quantum state evolution}

 The time evolution of quantum states in NRQM is given by the Schrödinger equation in Eq.~\eqref{eq:Schrodinger:equation}.
-There are a number of conflicts with general relativity that arise:
+There are a number of conflicts with general relativity:

-\begin{enumerate} \item[(i)] In relativity, space and time are effectively interchangeable (up to a sign).
-Therefore, equations are Lorentz invariant only when the time and space derivatives in the equation are of the same order.
-However, in the Schrödinger equation in Eq.~\eqref{eq:Schrodinger:equation}, the time derivative is of first order while the spatial derivatives are of second order.
-However, relativistally invariant versions of the Schördinger equation, such as the Klein-Gordon equation (Eq.~\eqref{eq:KleinGordonEquation}) or the Dirac equation, in conjunction with relinquishing the notion of single-particle states is needed to overcome this inconsistency, as illustrated by quantum field theory.
+\begin{enumerate} \item[(i)] As we saw in Sec.~\ref{sec:QFTCS}, Lorentz invariance requires that derivatives with respect to time and space are of the same order, which is not the case for the Schrödinger equation in Eq.~\eqref{eq:Schrodinger:equation}.
+However, relativistically invariant versions of the Schördinger equation, such as the Klein-Gordon equation (Eq.~\eqref{eq:KleinGordonEquation}) or the Dirac equation, in conjunction with relinquishing the notion of single-particle states are needed to overcome this inconsistency, as illustrated by quantum field theory.

-\item[(ii)] The time-independent Schrödinger equation in Eq.~\eqref{eq:Schrodinger:equation}, $\hat H\ket{\psi}_j=E_j\ket{\psi_j}$ determines the eigenenergy $E_j$ associated with the system's eigenstate $\psi_j$.
-The energy of bound states, e.g.,~the energy of a particle in a potential well, is quantized.
-In contrast, energy is not quantized in general relativity but it is closely related to mass and the metric through Einstein's field equations.
-Two possible approaches to this apparent conflict is to either (i)~'quantize gravity', i.e.~develop a theory of quantum gravity in which the gravitational field is quantized, or (ii)~to 'gravitize quantum mechanics', i.e. to preserve the principles of general relativity, such as the equivalence principle, to modify quantum mechanics.
+\item[(ii)] In quantum mechanics, energies are quantized; while they are not in general relativity, they are closely related to mass and the metric through Einstein's field equations.
+Two possible approaches to this apparent conflict are to either (i)~'quantize gravity', i.e.~develop a theory of quantum gravity in which the gravitational field is quantized, or (ii)~to 'gravitize quantum mechanics', i.e. to preserve the principles of general relativity, such as the equivalence principle, to modify quantum mechanics.
 The question of how to resolve these issues remains very much open.

-\item[(iii)] Another challenge relating to the evolution of quantum systems is that of the black hole information paradox (see~\cite{Raju2022Lessons} for a review).
-The paradox arises from the prediction from quatum field theory in curved spacetime that information escapes from the black hole in the form of Hawking radiation.
-The radiation consists of mixed states, which implies that, should the black hole have been formed by a collection of pure states, information has been lost in the process.
-One possibly implication of this contradiction is that the unitarity of quantum mechanics no longer holds.
+\item[(iii)] As detailed in Sec.~\ref{sec:non-inertial}, the black hole information paradox (see~\cite{Raju2022Lessons} for a review) poses another challenge as it seems to require giving up unitarity.
 This question similarly remains open. \end{enumerate}